legesher/legesher-docs/guide/legesher/roadmap.md

 ### If you would like to view the public roadmap

 We use ZenHub for our roadmap and sprint backlog.
 Unfortunately, the roadmap cannot be visible without being a member of the different repositories.
 The best way to receive access is to contribute to the project.
-Outside contributors will receive access as their email is readily available through github.
+Outside contributors will receive access as their email is readily available through GitHub.
 You can also add your [email here](http://eepurl.com/dH0reL) to request access to the roadmap.

-## Github Milestones
+## GitHub Milestones

 For managing the Legesher project, sprints are described in GitHub as _milestones_.
 Each sprint is 2-weeks comprised of around 80 story points (as the project progresses thus number may fluctuate).